scaleoutsean/awesome-solidfire/README.md

 #### CSI Provisioners

-- [NetApp Astra Trident](https://github.com/NetApp/trident) - CSI-compatible dynamic volume provisioner for container platforms (Docker, Kubernetes, Red Hat OpenShift, Rancher RKE and others)
+- [NetApp Trident](https://github.com/NetApp/trident) - CSI-compatible dynamic volume provisioner for container platforms (Docker, Kubernetes, Red Hat OpenShift, Rancher RKE and others)
 - OpenStack users may be able to [use SolidFire with Cinder CSI Plugin for Kubernetes](https://github.com/kubernetes/cloud-provider-openstack/blob/master/docs/cinder-csi-plugin/using-cinder-csi-plugin.md) - a demo and notes can be found [here](https://scaleoutsean.github.io/2022/03/02/openstack-solidfire-part-2.html)
+- My own [SolidFire CSI](https://github.com/scaleoutsean/solidfire-csi) driver is not officially supportted and has been tested in small environments.
+At release it targets 1.25- 1.34 and is aimed at self-sufficient Kubernetes users.

 #### SolidFire Operator for Kubernetes

 - It hasn't been built, but it can be built.
 One such attempt can be found [here](https://github.com/scaleoutsean/solidfire-operator)
-- It is recommended to use it to automate configuration of things SolidFire that Trident CSI doesn't touch
+- It is recommended to use it to automate configuration of things SolidFire that Trident CSI doesn't touch.
+Or, even better, use SolidFire CSI and avoid operator bloat

 #### Red Hat OpenShift Container Platform

-- You can run it two ways: VM-based OCP VMs on vSphere, Red Hat Virtualization or OpenStack, and bare metal-based OCP on RHEL.
+- You can run it two way with Trident CSI: VM-based OCP VMs on vSphere, Red Hat Virtualization or OpenStack, and bare metal-based OCP on RHEL.
 See the [official solution page](https://docs.netapp.com/us-en/netapp-solutions/containers/rh-os-n_solution_overview.html#netapp-trident) for additional details
+- Cinder CSI can no longer be used to provide support for SolidFire because NetApp no longer certifies SolidFire for newer OpenStack releases.
+SolidFire CSI is a commmunity driver which won't be certified for OpenShift

 #### Rancher

+- Rancher with SolidFire: use the documentation for your CSI driver (e.g. Trident CSI, Cinder CSI)
 - Rancher on NetApp HCI: just configure it with Trident CSI.
 See the official NetApp HCI solutions page for additional details.
 In late 2020 I created a personal micro-site with notes on this solution from a NetApp HCI and SolidFire angle [here](https://scaleoutsean.github.io/solid-rancher), but I no longer maintain it because NetApp HCI is no longer sold, so maybe also check this newer SolidFire-focused micro-site [Kubernetes with SolidFire](https://solidfire-kubernetes.pages.dev/) instead.
-- Provision Rancher K8s to NetApp HCI vSphere clusters from the CLI with [ez-rancher](https://github.com/NetApp/ez-rancher/)
+- Old scripts to provision Rancher K8s to NetApp HCI vSphere clusters from the CLI with [ez-rancher](https://github.com/scaleoutsean/ez-rancher) (formerly [ez-rancher](https://github.com/NetApp/ez-rancher/), since removed)

 #### Flatcar Container Linux